 - Having to use certain vibrating tools and equipment for long periods of time

 - Having to stand or sit for long hours

 Knowing these, which jobs are most at risk?
-Nurses, physiotherapists, nursing aides and therapy assistants have daily job duties which involve many of the above movements.
-Not forgetting our other healthcare heroes as well, such as healthcare attendants who assist with changing bedsheets, and moving huge trolleys of heavy equipment.
+Nurses, physiotherapists, nursing aides and therapy assistants have daily duties which involve many of the above movements.
+Our other healthcare heroes, such as healthcare attendants who assist with changing bedsheets and moving huge trolleys of heavy equipment, are also at risk.

 💰 Earn over $5,000 per month as a Homage Care Professional